I Don't Know Anybody Else

 "I Don't Know Anybody Else" is a song by Italian music group Black Box.
-It was released as the second single from their debut album, Dreamland (1990), in early 1990.
+It was released as the second single from their debut album, Dreamland (1990), in early 1990, by label Groove Groove Melody.
 The single became a chart hit, including Ireland, Switzerland, Norway and the United Kingdom, where it reached the top five.
 The song features an uncredited Martha Wash on lead vocals, while Katrin Quinol lip-synches the vocals in its accompanying music video, directed by Judith Briant.
 The melody line in the intro resembles a section of "Love Sensation" by Loleatta Holloway, the original line being "Can't you see that I love nobody else".

 Critical reception

-Upon the release, Larry Flick from Billboard stated that here, the "groove remains in trendy Italo-house vein with diva-styled vocals fueling the fire of tune's brain-imbedding hook."
-A reviewer from Cash Box wrote that the group "who surprised everyone by breaking out of clubs and onto the pop charts clocks in with its second single, driven by the same intense vocals and formidable house groove that skyrocketed its U.S. debut single, "Everybody, Everybody"."
+Upon the release, Larry Flick from Billboard magazine stated that here, the "groove remains in trendy Italo-house vein with diva-styled vocals fueling the fire of tune's brain-imbedding hook."
+A reviewer from Cash Box wrote that the group "who surprised everyone by breaking out of clubs and onto the pop charts clocks in with its second single, driven by the same intense vocals and formidable house groove that skyrocketed its U.S. debut single, 'Everybody, Everybody'."
 Bob Stanley from Melody Maker commented, "After Technotronic's hugely disappointing soundalike sequel, this is a far better proposition.
 But then it's from a far better source.
 And, no, the voice doesn't grate anything like as much and, as long as the public can put up with another dance record that has "touch me" as a hookline, this is a surefire Number One."
 Another Melody Maker editor, Andrew Smith, said it's "the one that lures me away from the bar time after time, with its powerfully compelling house rhythm and transcendent melody."

-Gene Sandbloom from The Network Forty felt that the song "has every bit the house power, but this time lead vocalist Katrin Quinol kicks off with an Annie Lennox intro that leaves you almost exhausted after four minutes."
+Gene Sandbloom from The Network Forty felt the song "has every bit the house power, but this time lead vocalist Katrin Quinol kicks off with an Annie Lennox intro that leaves you almost exhausted after four minutes."
 David Quantick from NME said, "It ain't 'Ride on Time' sadly, although a lot of other records this year are.
 It is fairly OK, even if it does boast a "Sample Free Mix" (this may be a joke).
 Main probs; not fast enough and lacking a loud woman shouting excitingly."
-Chris Heath from Smash Hits felt that it's "exceedingly similar" to "Ride on Time", and complimented it as "slightly brilliant".
+Chris Heath from Smash Hits felt it's "exceedingly similar" to "Ride on Time", and complimented it as "slightly brilliant".